Ivyson/Databases-Notes/README.md

   1. Creating A database flow goes as following:
      ```SQL
      --Create a database with name 223146145_Msimanga_Home_Affairs
+     --First Check the names of databases Available to avoid duplication
+     SHOW DATABASES;
      CREATE DATABASE 223146145_Msimanga_Home_Affairs;
+     --if name already exists, delete the old database
+     -- DROP DATABASE 223146145_Msimanga_Home_Affairs;
      USE 223146145_Msimanga_Home_Affairs; -- This ensures that we are using the recently created database with name 'Task1'
      -- Citizens Table
       CREATE TABLE Citizens (